vargvinter/cert/14 Artisan Console.md

 ## Command Structure

-After generating your command, you should fill in the `signature` and `description` properties of the class, which will be used when displaying your command on the list screen.
+Fill in the `signature` and `description` properties of the class, which will be used when displaying your command on the list screen.
-The  `handle` method will be called when your command is executed.
+The  `handle` method will be called when command is executed.
 You may place your command logic in this method.

 ## Closure Commands